 Optimization attacks this problem differently.
 Firstly, you give higher priorities to make-to-order production.
 This ensures customer orders are met on time.
 Secondly, it doesn’t try to fit fixed order lot sizes into gaps in the schedule.

-Instead, it works out the optimal order quantity to fit the gap – you define the differentiated inventory targets for minimum and maximum stock levels, and then optimization will determine which products should fill the gaps in schedule.
+Instead, it works out the optimal order quantity to fit the gap – you define the differentiated inventory targets for minimum and maximum stock levels.
+Then optimization will determine which products should fill the gaps in the schedule.

-The end result is a production plan where bottlenecks are 100% utilized and you have the optimal balance between make-to-stock and make-to-order.
+The result is a production plan where bottlenecks are 100% utilized, and you have the optimal balance between make-to-stock and make-to-order.